 However, this involves two challenges.
 First, the precise interactions between conversation, cognition and cultural evolution are not easy to predict, since they form a complex system.
-In order to generate predictions, we implement a simple
+In order to generate predictions, we implement a simple agent-based model of turn taking.

-Figure 3: Different strategies to aid smooth turn taking.

-agent based model of turn taking.
 Computational agents are simple computer programs whose behaviour we can specify.
 By placing many agents together in a model, we can see how they interact.
 In the sections below, we define and explore such an agent based model of cultural evolution through conversation.

 The second challenge is testing whether the predictions from the model fit data in the real world.
-This is also not straightforward because the distribution of linguistic structures in the world are complicated by historical factors.
+This is also not straightforward because the actual distribution of linguistic structures in the world are complicated by historical factors (for example, the colonizing success of particular social groups).
 In the next section, we explain this further and estimate the target phenomena which should emerge in the model.

 2 Identifying the target phenomenon

 We would like to account for two basic phenomena in word order patterns.
 First, for the vast majority of language communities, speakers use the same basic word order for expressing the same kinds of meanings.
 There is certainly optionality within languages, and individual variation.
 For the most part, however, speakers do not use completely random word orders.
-That is, basic word order is coordinated within a language community.
+Dryer (2013) notes that under 14% of languages can be said to have no dominant word order, but we speculate that in conversation these too will mostly have a statistically dominant pattern (Order of Subject, Object and Verb.In: Dryer, Matthew S. & Haspelmath, Martin (eds.)
+The World Atlas of Language Structures Online.Leipzig: Max Planck Institute for Evolutionary Anthropology).
+That is, basic word order is nearly always coordinated within a language community.

 The second phenomenon is that some basic word orders are more frequent than others.
 For example, if we count the raw number of basic word orders, then the pattern we see is that SOV and SVO more frequent that VSO order.
 However, this does not take into account the historical relations between languages.
-For example, many celtic languages are VSO, but they are all related historically, so it’s unfair to count each as an independent point (see Roberts and Winters, 2013).
+For example, many Celtic languages are VSO, just as nearly all Dravidian languages are SOV, but the Celtic languages are all related historically, so it would bias the sample to count each as an independent data point (see Roberts and Winters, 2013).

-In this study we will use Harald Hammarstrom’s estimation of word order types in language isolates.
+In this study we will use Harald Hammarstrom’s estimation of word order types in language isolates, that is, languages that are not known to be historically related to any others, and thus approximate to fully independent data points.
 This also happens to be close to other estimates based on using non-isolates and controlling for historical relations.
 This turns out to be 11% VSO, 16% SVO, 66% SOV and other orders account for 7%.
-That is, the further from the start of the sentence the verb is, the more frequent that word order type.
-The majority of the world’s languages place the subject before the object in canonical transitive sentences, so we focus on those, but the model below does not actually distinguish between subjects and objects - only the position of the verb that is important.
+That is, the further from the start of the sentence the verb is, the more frequent that word order type turns out to be.
+The majority of the world’s languages place the subject before the object in canonical transitive sentences, so we focus on those, but the model below does not actually distinguish between subjects and objects - only the position of the verb is important in the models below.

 In later sections, we also look at the interaction between basic word order and other typological variables.
-In this case, we use data from the world atlas of language structures (Haspelmath et al., 2008) in a mixed effects model.
-This estimates the relationship between basic word order and other typological features when taking into account historical relations.
+In this case, we use data from the World Atlas of Language Structures (Haspelmath et al., 2008, 2013) in a mixed effects model.
+We use this to estimate the relationship between basic word order and other typological features while taking into account historical relations.
 See the supporting information for details and results.